ChrisMarshallNY/ITCB-master/README.md

 ## REQUIREMENTS TO START

 - We should each have the latest version of Xcode, installed and ready to go.
-- We should each have two Apple devices that we can access with Xcode, and run in debug mode.
+- We should each have two Apple devices that we can access with Xcode, and run in debug mode *(one of them can be the Mac on which we are developing)*.
 - These devices should be [registered](https://help.apple.com/developer-account/#/dev40df0d9fa) and prepared for debugging.
 We will run all our code on-device.
 - We should all have Apple Developer accounts. **THEY NO LONGER NEED TO BE PAID ACCOUNTS (ADP).** Apple now [allows free accounts to run on-device](https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7).